 PE and Sports Premium

-The Government has provided funding until 2020 to provide new, substantial primary school sport funding.
+The Government has provided funding to primary schools for sport.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school Head Teachers to spend on improving the quality of sport and PE for all their children.

 The sport funding can only be spent on sport and PE provision in schools.
 OFSTED will play a significant role in ensuring that schools target this funding in areas which will lead to clear outcomes in raising standards and opportunities in PE and school sport for all children throughout the Primary Phase.